Nexosis/nexosis.github.io/_tutorials/classify-twitter-sentiment.md

 description: use a collection of labeled airline tweets to determine whether a new tweet is positive, negative, or neutral.
 copyright: 2018 Nexosis
 layout: default
-category: Developer Education
+category: Classification
-tags: [Text, Sentiment, NLP, Reference, Classification]
+tags: [Text, Sentiment, NLP, Reference]
 use_codestyles: true
-order: 6
+order: 3
 ---

 ### Getting Started